staples-sparx/StaplesLabs.github.io/who-we-are.md

   built, but you can quantify its impact on the top and bottom line: we find it a great way to bypass committees and analysis paralysis!

 - Having an idea is easy.
-Ironing out all the quirks, executing on it, overcoming setbacks, making it scale: this is where true talent and excellence comes into play.
+Ironing out all the kinks, executing on it, overcoming setbacks, making it scale: this is where true talent and excellence come into play.
 By deploying our ideas early in production on actual customers, we get speedy and direct feedback.
 This allows us to discover the main challenges early on, progressively shape the idea to its full potential, and converge